Decade 1820-1829

 In 1820 David paints the portraits of Ramel and his wife.
 Ramel, aged 60, expresses his incorruptible virtue with dignity.

 Geneva got an important place in art history for its jewelry and its precision mechanical crafts.
-The pair of singing birds created circa 1820, attributed to Frères Rochat, for sale by Christie's in Hong Kong on May 30, is exceptional.
+A pair of singing birds created circa 1820, attributed to Frères Rochat, was sold by Christie's on May 30, 2011 for HK $ 45.5M from a lower estimate of HK $ 20M.
+Please watch the video shared by the auction house.

 When the trigger is pulled, the colorful bird leaves at the end of the barrel, turns, opens and closes its wings and beak, sings.
 After such a work, it returns home.

-They are in exceptional condition, as demonstrated by a video on the website of Christie's.
-Singing bird pistol automaton are very rare, and these are the only remaining specimens that have been kept as a pair.
-The auction house admits that it is difficult to predict the price of such an absolutely unique lot, and advances a very open estimate range: HK $ 20 to 40M.
+They are in superb condition, as demonstrated by a video on the website of Christie's.
+Singing bird pistol automaton are very rare, and these are the only remaining examples that have been kept as a pair.

 When the trigger is pulled, the colorful bird leaves at the end of the barrel, turns, opens and closes its wings and beak, sings.
 After such a work, it returns home.

-They are in exceptional condition, as demonstrated by a video on the website of Christie's.
-Singing bird pistol automaton are very rare, and these are the only remaining specimens that have been kept as a pair.
-The auction house admits that it is difficult to predict the price of such an absolutely unique lot, and advances a very open estimate range: HK $ 20 to 40M.
+They are in superb condition, as demonstrated by a video on the website of Christie's.
+Singing bird pistol automaton are very rare, and these are the only remaining examples that have been kept as a pair.

 2022 SOLD for $ 4.6M by Heritage